A Dynamic and Incentive Policy for Selecting D2D Mobile Relays: Concept and related work

-One of the main challenges of \gls{D2D} relay-aided cellular networks is to have a relay selection strategy that achieves the performance of cooperative relaying especially when relays are in mobility.
+One of the main challenges of \gls{D2D} relay-aided cellular networks is to decide how relays should be selected in order to achieve the performance of cooperative relaying.
+Due to relay mobility, a dynamic relay selection policy is unavoidable.
 Indeed, a relay selected at one position can be no longer helpful at another position.
-Therefore, a dynamic relay selection policy is necessary when relays' mobility is assumed.
-Moreover, we limit the signaling overhead by considering that only the locations of a subset of relays are known, which makes the selection of the relays challenging.
-In addition, since the relaying functionality is costly for the relays (e.g. in terms of energy, data consumption etc), we assume a certain amount of charge for using the selected relays.
-This cost aims to encourage the terminals to behave as potential relays.
-Since the locations of the mobile relays are partially observed and the relays' reward and cost depend on the relays locations, we model the problem as a \gls{CPOMDP} and propose a dynamic relay selection policy that maximizes some performance metric (e.g. throughput, coverage, reliability etc.) of cellular networks while satisfying some cost constraints (e.g. energy and/or data consumption, incentive budget etc).
-In the numerical section, we apply our study to the case of cellular networks, however the results of this work can be generalized to any other relaying scenario.
+In this work, we address this question by proposing a dynamic relay selection strategy that \gls{MU} may take for optimizing a certain performance metric (e.g. throughput, coverage, reliability etc.).
+Since the relaying functionality is costly for the relays (e.g. in terms of energy, data consumption etc), we propose to charge \gls{MU}s for using their selected relays.
+This cost aims to encourage the users to behave as potential relays.
+Based on the fact that the reward as well as the cost of each relay depends on its location, we propose a dynamic relay selection policy that maximizes some \gls{QoS} metric of cellular networks while satisfying some cost constraints.